k-amara/PowerGraph-xAI/README.md

 # Benchmarking GNN datasets for PowerGrids

-We generated the datasets in UK, IEEE24, IEEE39, SwissGrid and IEEE118 formats.
+We generated the Inmemory datasets in UK, IEEE24, IEEE39 formats.
 We use **InMemoryDataset** class of Pytorch Geometric for the dataloader part.

-To test the datasets with different GNN architectures run,
+To test the datasets with different GNN architectures: GCN, GINe, GAT and Transformer, run,

     python code/train_gnn.py